pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

     kubectl apply -f grype-image-vulnerability-scan.yaml -n DEV-NAMESPACE
     ```

-1. Child resources are created.
+2. The Grype scan creates child resources.

-    - view the child ImageVulnerabilityScan by running:
+    - View the child ImageVulnerabilityScan by running:
       ```console
       kubectl get imagevulnerabilityscan -n DEV-NAMESPACE
       ```
-    - view the child PipelineRun, TaskRuns, and pods by running:
+    - View the child PipelineRun, TaskRuns, and pods by running:
       ```console
       kubectl get -l imagevulnerabilityscan pipelinerun,taskrun,pod -n DEV-NAMESPACE
       ```

-1. When the scanning completes, the status is shown.
-Specify `-o wide` to see
+3. When the scanning completes, the status is shown.
+Use `-o wide` to see
 the digest of the image scanned and the location of the published results.

     ```console